 Recycling and Disposal of Problem Wastes

 Batteries are one of the most dangerous common wastes discarded by households.
 Many are made from heavy metals and harmful elements such as nickel, cadmium, lead and mercury which can pollute soil and water, and harm humans and wildlife.
-Battery World provides an opportunity to recycle or responsibly dispose of batteries.
+Wollongong City Council Community Recycling Centre (CRC) is a free and easy way to recycle household and car batteries.

 For a comprehensive list of accepted materials and local Chemical CleanOut dates and locations click here.